With yesterday’s early finish, I was rested enough to get an early start today, hiking away from my campsite at 6:30, my earliest start in awhile.

 While in the Obsidian LEA, the trail passed North Sister.

 After passing North Sister, the trail took a brief jaunt through lava rock.
 It was a rough area to hike, with a few steep sections where the trail was loose lava rock.
+The smoke, fairly thick in the air, gave the nearby mountains a ghostly appearance.

 After leaving the lava field, the trail crossed Minnie Scott Spring, where hundreds of butterflies had gathered on the ground, madly flitting away as I crossed the spring.